warmchang/netris/README.md

 Tetris is a registered trademark of the Tetris Holding, LLC.

-netris is no way affiliated with Tetris Holding, LLC.
+netris is in no way affiliated with Tetris Holding, LLC.